-Eastside Community Aid Thrift Shop returns for their third year as a Best Workplace for Waste Prevention and Recycling.
+Eastside Community Aid Thrift Shop returns for their fourth year as a Best Workplace for Waste Prevention and Recycling.
 As a thrift shop, they are accustomed to recycling, reusing, and repurposing materials in their daily routine.
 Everything sold at their shop is donated, including clothing, books, tools, and other materials.
 Donations that are unable to be sold are recycled or donated to organizations that can use them.
 Very little is thrown away.
 They recycle all plastic, cardboard, batteries, light bulbs, metals, eyeglasses, cell phones, hearing aids, and plastic bags.
 Eastside Community Aid and Thrift Shop also strives to reduce paper waste in their office and provides training to new employees on waste reduction and green IT practices.

-Keeney’s Office Supply returns as a three-time Best Workplace for Waste Prevention and Recycling.
+Keeney’s Office Supply returns for their fourth year as a Best Workplace for Waste Prevention and Recycling.
 In business since 1947, Keeney’s is a local, independent, and woman-owned office supply and office interior business in the Seattle area.
 They recycle pens, markers and mechanical pencils through “Terracycle;” Styrofoam through “Styro-Cycle,” and their wooden pallets are reused by a neighbor.
 Although their recycling and waste prevention programs are quite thorough, they believe they can always strive for better.

-Simplicity ABC returns for its second year as a King County Best Workplace for Waste Prevention and Recycling in the footsteps of its sister store, Simplicity Décor.
+Simplicity ABC returns for its third year as a King County Best Workplace for Waste Prevention and Recycling in the footsteps of its sister store, Simplicity Décor.
 Simplicity ABC is a children’s furnishings and toy store in downtown Kirkland and works closely with local vendors to reduce their carbon footprint.
 This past year, Simplicity ABC was very conscious on choosing business partners that believe in recycling.
 They increased the number of products that were made from recycled materials and added a reusable shopping bag program with incentives to customers who participated.
 They also primarily use electronic storage for files and document sharing to reduce paper waste.
 Simply ABC believes that in doing their part, they can encourage other businesses to focus on waste prevention and recycling.

 Advice to others: “We feel that it is important to look at all facets of your business.
 We have not only looked at our internal operations but have also partnered with our suppliers on projects to procure more environmentally friendly products.
 For example, our retail bags now contain 40 percent post-consumer material and are 100 percent recyclable.”

-Whole Foods Market Bellevue returns to the Best Workplaces for Waste Prevention and Recycling list for a second consecutive year.
+Whole Foods Market Bellevue returns to the Best Workplaces for Waste Prevention and Recycling list for a third consecutive year.
 A specialty supermarket chain that promotes whole, unprocessed foods, they believe in caring for their communities and environment.
 In addition to recycling product packaging, Whole Foods Market Bellevue reduces paper waste by making it a policy to not send any flyers out through the mail.
 The Bellevue location will also be the first Whole Foods to use a composting machine.
 Their dedicated “green mission” team meets monthly to ensure all departments are recycling and preventing waste where they can.

-Noetix Corporation returns for the fifth year to the Best Workplaces for Waste Prevention and Recycling list, earning their spot on the program’s Honor Roll.
-The software company based in Redmond is celebrating the sixth anniversary of its “Green Committee,” which has made waste reduction a top priority.
+Noetix Corporation returns for the sixth year to the Best Workplaces for Waste Prevention and Recycling list, reclaiming their spot on the program’s Honor Roll.
+The software company based in Redmond is celebrating the seventh anniversary of its “Green Committee,” which has made waste reduction a top priority.
 Noetix has an extensive recycling list, collecting all paper, plastic, glass and aluminum as well as batteries, plastic bags, cell phones and light bulbs.
 Noetix also composts all food scraps and corn-based plates, bowls and utensils.
 They also work with their events committee to host zero waste company picnics.
 Through TerraCycle’s “Brigades program,” they are able to continue recycling previously non-recyclable items such as all of their coffee packaging, pens, dry-erase markers, computer keyboards and mice.
 They have also recently joined brigades that recycle gum packaging, corks and personal care bottles.

 Advice to others: “If your business is just starting out, form a green committee within your company and come up with creative ideas on how to recycle and reuse everyday items.
 Contact your city’s recycling coordinator to take advantage of any recycling programs they have to offer.
 Implement an incentive program to help promote recycling and waste reduction.
 Start small and slowly add to your recycling program.
 You will be surprised just how easy it is to recycle and reduce your office waste.
 It’s never too late to create a green initiative for your company!”